 “Everyone working together for life-long learning”

-- Every child is motivated to become a creative, independent learner who will reach their full potential.
+Every child is motivated to become a creative, independent leaner who will reach their full potential.

 Never give up; set targets and practise; have a positive attitude; find interest in what you do.